retriever puppy biting leash on beach

 Don’t Sweat It

-Puppies are prone to chewing and destroying things, know this to be true and accept it.
+Puppies are prone to chewing and destroying things.
+Know this is true and accept it.
 Leashes are fair game.
 Keep a stash of 3 or 4 affordable leashes to swap out if one gets chewed half-through.
 Save the good, cute leash for your grown-up trained dog!
 Your leashes might start to look a little ratty or tattered.
 Keep using them until they’re in pieces–or your puppy stops chewing on them.
 Make sure they are safe to hold your dog out on a walk.

 Keep Training